crscardellino/crscardellino.github.io/source/about/index.markdown

 although I also programmed in C or C++ from time to time.
 Now, however, I've been trying new stuffs with Scala and JavaScript, just for a change, and I've been abandoning other tools since then.
-I'm also a regular user of scripting languages like BASH, AWH or Perl.
+I'm also a regular user of scripting languages like BASH, AWK or Perl.
 I get bored fairly easy, so I try to learn new things and experiment different technologies every time I can.

 I have a degree in Computer Sciences which I obtained in 2013.
 And in the